 My attitudes, fueled because I squandered personal resources on my addiction, and given my children up, forced me to rush.
 My actions harmed my family and children.
-I falsely believed that the sooner I got all the materials read, digested, and was putting them into action, the sooner I would recover.
+I falsely believed that the sooner I got all the materials read, digested, and put into effect, the sooner I would recover.

 He laughed and said, “At my age, it might be okay to rush; after all, how much more time do I have on the planet?
-You, however, need to take the time to inspect the aspects of yourself that cause you problems.
-You’ll look thoroughly, and fearlessly, without rushing through it.
+However, it would be best if you took the time to inspect the aspects of yourself that cause you problems.
+You’ll look thoroughly and fearlessly without rushing through it.
 You need to take the time to read, understand, comprehend, look at, and find the underlying behaviors, and then change them.”

 Using Resources at Hand to Change

 My next assignment from Grey Hawk was to use a dictionary and learn the words and meanings for negative attitudes, self-defeating behaviors, and complicated feelings.
 It was 1988, and no Internet, so I researched at my library.
 However, I was determined to change, so I found what I needed.
 I started with the 7 Deadly Sins.
 Although not a religious person, I knew that they could not possibly be productive.
 Going back to school in my late thirties, I had textbooks as well.
 That gave me more qualities that were self-destructive and self-defeating.

-I politely stated that if I knew what they were, I would not be asking; then a kind woman told me we would have coffee after the meeting.
-I got many ideas from her, and did not interrupt with what I knew, so I genuinely could see some progress in my arrogance and fear of not being the best student.
+I politely stated that if I knew what they were, I would not be asking; then, a kind woman told me we would have coffee after the meeting.
+I got many ideas from her and did not interrupt her by telling her what I knew, so I could genuinely see some progress in my arrogance and fear of not being the best student.

 Changing: Adopting Better Qualities and Positive Aspects

 When Grey Hawk and I met the following week, he thought the negative list very inclusive.
 Then, he wanted me to decide what aspects were positive.
 Again, I got out the trusty dictionary and found these attitudes, behaviors, and feelings that I thought represented better qualities:

 Better Qualities are Within Us: We Just Have to Use Them

-While I had to unlearn many of the negative aspects and character defects, I was not going to have to learn nearly as many “good” qualities as I had originally thought.
-All I had to do was use the ones within, and add a few more.
+While I had to unlearn many of the negative aspects and character defects, I would not have to learn nearly as many “good” qualities as I had initially thought.

-Just as the fruits are readily available, it is your choice which you choose to eat, so it is with which aspects you choose to use in your life.
+Just as the fruits are readily available, it is your choice which you choose to eat, so it is with which aspects you want to use in your life.

-Writing, and recovery heals the heart
+Writing and recovery heal the heart.